-CSC 298 Data Processing Projects II /3 cr. hrs./4 periods (2 lec., 2 lab) Prerequisite: Consent of instructor.
+CSC 298 Data Processing Projects II /3 cr. hrs./4 periods (2 lec., 2 lab)

 Students are assigned to selected projects at computer installations in the community.
 Instruction and practice is provided in preparing project proposals; project management; interface with potential users of a system; design, programming, implementation and documentation of a project.